Learn more about Benson's Gourmet SeasoningHere we will answer your most frequently asked questions.

 Three things kill flavor the quickest: heat, moisture and light.
 Do not store near a window, the stove, dishwasher, or in the refrigerator.
 Store in a cool, dark place, like the cupboard is best.
 They can also be frozen.

 Keep airtight.
-Make sure to put the caps back on the bottles after using.
+Make sure to put the caps back on the bottles quickly after using.

 Don't store Table Tasty in a salt shaker.

 Don't store Table Tasty in a salt shaker unless it has a cap.
-The little holes are usually too small, plus the air may cause caking and the flavor will be lost, much faster.
-Remember Table Tasty is a seasoning and not salt.
+The little holes are usually too small, plus the air may cause caking and the salty flavor can be lost much faster.
+Remember Table Tasty should be treated like a seasoning and not a salt.
 Keep it air tight.
-Put the cap back on the bottle when you are finished.
+Put the cap back on the bottle as soon you are finished.